-I cannot myself, by any amount of skep-ticism-and I am credited with having enough for ordinary purposes-get rid of the fact that impressions come to influence candid men in the form of dreams and warnings.
-I cannot in that way get rid of the impression that many in this audience and thousands of people all over the land have experienced that there is a spirit presence about them.
+I cannot myself, by any amount of skep-ticism-and I am credited with having enough for ordinary purposes-get rid of the fact, that impressions come to influence candid men in the form of dreams and warnings.; I cannot in that way get rid of the impression that many in this audience and thousands of people all over the land have experienced that there is a spirit pres-ence about them.
 To explain that, I must call for more than superstition, more than hysteria, more than sleigh-of-hand.
-Mere. reason will not explain it all, and I love Teason will not explain it all, and I love reason as much as anybody, but we must not let even reason run mad.
+Mere reason will not explain it all, and I love reason as much as anybody, but we must not let even reason run mad.
+On the other not let even reason run mad.
 On the other hand, I take my stand fairly and squarely as a philosoper with the great spiritual school of religion.
 As a philosopher, I must stand with the spiritual philosophy as against the material philosophy, and with the realistic school as against the ideal school.
 I must equally oppose that philos-ophy which says there is no such thing as spirit and the philosophy which says there is no such thing as matter.
-I must believe s no such thing as matter.
 I must believe I am not only a world of matter but a world of spirit.
 I must believe that I am not only conscious of my own impressions of things, but that I know the things themselves out-